The Hungarian Academy promotes its traditions through a calendar full of events

-The origins of the Academy of Hungary in Rome trace back to the opening of the papal archives in the late 1800s, when Hungarians were among the first to investigate these documents.
-In 1928, the grand Palazzo Falconieri was bought by the Hungarian State by an initiative of the Minister of Interior and of Culture, Kunó Klebelsberg, who established in the building the Hungarian Academy in Rome in order to host the representatives of Hungarian science, culture, and art.
+The origins of the Academy of Hungary in Rome trace back to the opening of the papal archives in the late 1800s.
+When Hungarians were among the first to investigate these documents.
+In 1927, Palazzo Falconieri was bought by the Hungarian State by an initiative of the Minister of Interior and of Culture, Kunó Klebelsberg, who established in the building the Hungarian Academy in Rome in order to host the representatives of Hungarian science, culture, and art.

-The new academy thus focused on three degrees of education: historical studies, artistic promotion and theological studies.
-Currently, the academy is dedicated to studying archives and libraries, working with the Vatican, and collaborating with the Hungarian Academy of Sciences and other local institutions.
-In their efforts to expand knowledge of Hungarian culture, the academy hosts several exhibitions from Hungarian and Italian artists, conferences, concerts, film projections and more.
-(See website for full details.)
+Currently, the Academy is dedicated to studying archives and libraries, working with the Vatican, and collaborating with the Hungarian Academy of Sciences and other local institutions.

 Via Giulia, 1 – Palazzo Falconieri

 Opening Hours: Monday to Friday 9.30am –7.30pm